ajevnisek/cvapps-students/README.md

 # cvapps-students
-Your solutions for CV-Apps exercises (-:
+Your solutions for CV-Apps exercise #1 (-: